 “There’s a Cessna in the hangar.
 I’m a pilot, too.”

 “When will wonders cease?
 Hop back on.
 There’s more of them coming.”

 Leon pedaled as fast as he’d ever done.
 The tires squealed as he braked hard beside the Cessna.
 Joan hopped off, opened the door, and stepped into the cockpit.
 The propellers roared to life, yet Leon stood outside.

 “Come on.
 Get inside.”

 “Go with you to be chained again and treated like an animal?
-No, staying here.”
+No, I’m staying here.”

 “Are you insane?”

-“Maybe, I just couldn't accept your fantasy world.
+“Maybe, I just couldn't fit into your world.
 I might do better in the new one.
-At least, it seems more suitable.
+At least, it’s worth a try.
 Goodbye, Joan.”

 Joan opened the cockpit door and leaned out.
 “Leon!
 For the love of God, get in the plane.”

 “They see us, Joan.”
 Leon turned and stepped away.
 He heard the engine rev and felt the backwash as he went to join them.